 - decrease overall stress through helping clients understand how to more effectively manage and reduce PTSD-specific symptoms (e.g., avoidance, intrusive thoughts/memories, anxiety, depression)

 Groups typically run in September and January and a brief screening interview is required in order to participate.
 Please contact us if you are interested in more information and/or want to take that step to move forward in your healing and recovery from PTSD within an inclusive, safe, and supportive group environment.

-The Stage Two Trauma Recovery Group is a group that focuses on the shared experience of trauma, so seldom discussed openly or in a thoughtful, corrective/healing way among male survivors.
+The Stage Two Trauma Recovery Group is a group that focuses on the shared experience of trauma, so seldom discussed openly or in a thoughtful, corrective/healing way among masculine identifying survivors.
 In particular, in a Stage 2 group participants will support each other in the disclosure and bearing witness to each-others’ stories of trauma.
 The structure of the group allows for the following:

 - validation and empathy for each others’ experiences

-- building of self-confidence through empowering feedback from others and
+- building of self-confidence through empowering feedback from others

 - metabolizing of the trauma “story”.